kubukoz/blog/mdoc/flakes-first-steps.md

 Remember: Nix's CLI already does the `currentSystem` check.
 We only really used it in the flake for convenience.

-Assuming you only need your flake to work on one platform, you might've as well hardcoded the system like this:
+Assuming you only need your flake to work on one platform, you might as well hardcode the system like this:

 ```nix
 let system = "aarch64-darwin"; # or whatever system you have
 ```

-and it would've worked!
+and it would work!
 Also, it would have no impurities.
 The day is saved... but is that it?

 ## Supporting multiple systems